 - You can use a NAS for a whole lot of other things, such as a VPN server to increase the safety of remote access.
 Another good use is as a home media server, or a Kodi server.

 The dedicated NVR has one very strong advantage and some other minor advantages:

-- Cost – NAS devices usually only include 2 IP channel licenses, whereas with an NVR you get more channels for your money.
-Each additional channel on a NAS over the free allowance is an extra licence that costs money.
+- Cost – NAS devices usually only include 2-4 IP channel licenses, whereas with an NVR you get more channels for your money.
+Each additional channel on a NAS is an extra licence that costs you money.

 - The NVR does one thing – and since it does one thing only, its likely to be more reliable.
 A multi-functional device like a NAS runs on complex software and that is a weakness.
-For example, a less than perfect software update from the manufacturer can cause you headaches if it breaks some NVR functionality such as email alerts.
+For example, a less than perfect software update from the manufacturer can cause you headaches if it breaks some NAS NVR functionality such as email alerts.
 This is the inherent risk of using one device for everything.
-That said, in the 1 year I have used my NAS as my NVR, everything was fine.
+That said, in the 3 years I have used QNAP NAS’ as my NVR, everything was fine on the software front.